Sample Funeral Program

-When you are put to the task of creating a booklet for funeral or memorial service, studying a sample funeral program will help you gather a few ideas.
+When you are put to the task of creating a booklet for a funeral or memorial service, studying examples of funeral programs will help you gather a few ideas.
 If you already have a niche for design, developing the program won't be difficult.
-And even if you do need some assistance, there are plenty of free funeral program templates available on the Internet to guide you.
+Even if you do need some assistance, plenty of free funeral program templates are available on the Internet to guide you.

-Since the booklet will become a keepsake for many who attend the funeral, there are several items that should be included:
+Since the booklet will become a keepsake for many who attend the funeral, several items should be included:

 • Dates of birth and death